 This program leads to the Bachelor of Fine Arts with a major in art education and T-4 certification for grades P-12.
 This degree program recognizes the College of Education's Ten Conceptual Framework Principles and focuses on the Professional Standards for the Preparation of Art Educators as endorsed by the National Art Education Association.
 Advising for this degree program is to be done in the Art Department.
-However, admission to the Education Program and arrangements for the Opening School Experience and student teaching are made through the Office of the Dean of the College of Education and the College of Education and the College of the Arts as published in this Catalog.
+However, admission to the Education Program and arrangements for the Opening School Experience and student teaching are made through the Office of the Dean of the College of Education.
+Students must meet all requirements established by the College of Education and the College of the Arts as published in this Catalog.
 This is a 132-hour degree program.

-Prior to entering the BFA program as an Art Education Major, students have: (1) passed PRAXIS I, (2) passed the Regents' Testing Program Exams, (3) completed a minimum of 45 semester hours of college credit with a cumulative GPA of 3.0 or better, (4) passed MSED 2000, ENGL 1101, and ENGL 1102 with a grade of "C" or better.
-Students in the BFA Art Education Degree Program must successfully complete the PRAXIS II exam and student teaching in order to be recommended for certification.
+Prior to entering the BFA program as an art education major, students have: (1) passed PRAXIS I (or exemption via SAT, ACT, or GRE), (2) passed the Regents' Testing Program Exams (or exemption via SAT or ACT), (3) earned at least 30 semester hours of college credit with a cumulative GPA of 2.75 or better, (4) passed MSED 2000, ENGL 1101, and ENGL 1102 with a grade of "C" or better.
+Students in the BFA Art Education Degree Program must successfully complete the PRAXIS II exam prior to student teaching.
+Students must successfully complete the PRAXIS II exam and student teaching in order to be recommended for certification.